-- Is accompanied by symptoms such as vomiting, fever, or bleeding3
+- Is accompanied by symptoms such as vomiting, fever, or bleeding

 Seeing an online doctor allows you to get medical advice instantly from the comfort of your own home.
-DrHouse has several providers on-call and available for virtual online doctors visits within 15 minutes.
+DrHouse has several providers on-call who are available for virtual online doctor visits within 15 minutes.
 Additionally, DrHouse provides same-day in-office visits via the app for an in-person experience.

 If you think you are concerned about your bloated stomach, book an appointment with us today.